The Definitive Guide to Mustache Styles

 Is there a difference between a mustache and moustache?
 No, there isn’t.
 Similar to color vs. colour, the word mustache is an Americanized spelling, whereas moustache is spelled in the more traditional Queen’s English.

-Want to talk mustaches, have questions, or need some grooming and style advice?
-Use the live chat feature on our website or shoot us a message at [email protected], and we’ll be happy to help you out.
+Want to talk mustaches, have questions, or need some grooming and style advice? shoot us a message at email@example.com, and we’ll be happy to help you out.

 Keep on Growing.